tomdee/calico-docker/docs/getting-started/default-networking/Demonstration.md

     calicoctl endpoint $(calicoctl container workload-D endpoint-id show) profile append PROF_D calicoctl endpoint $(calicoctl container workload-E endpoint-id show) profile append PROF_A_C_E

-*Note that creating a new profile with `calicoctl profile add` will work on any Calico node, but assigning an endpoint a profile with `calicoctl endpoint <ENDPOINT_ID> profile append` will only work on the Calico node where the container is hosted.*
+*Note that whilst the `calicoctl endpoint commands` can be run on any Calico node, the `calicoctl container` commands will only work on the Calico node where the container is hosted.
+Therefore the combined commands above must be run on specific nodes.*

 ### Testing it
 By default, profiles are configured so that their members can communicate with one another, but workloads in other profiles cannot reach them.
 A, C and E are all in the same profile so should be able to ping each other.
 B and D are in their own profile so shouldn't be able to ping anyone else.

 Now, check that A can ping C (192.168.0.3) and E (192.168.0.5):